JasonNumberThirteen/UnityRumbleInTheFactory/README.md

 ![Rumble In The Factory (Stage)](./Screenshots/Stage.png?raw=true)
 ### Score
-A scene which displays details about defeated enemies, what types and how many units have been destroyed.
+A scene which displays details about defeated enemies by each of the players (what types and how many units have been destroyed).

 ![Rumble In The Factory (Score)](./Screenshots/Score.png?raw=true)
 ### Game Over